February 28, 2018

-Congratulations to Sally Anderson for being awarded the Brett Whiteley Travelling Arts Scholarship 2017.
+Sally Anderson has been awarded the Brett Whiteley Travelling Arts Scholarship for 2017.

-The prize is $40,000 and a three month residency at the Cité Internationale des Arts in Paris which is administered by the Art Gallery of New South Wales to further her art's education.
+The prize is $40,000 and a three month residency at the Cité Internationale des Arts in Paris, administered by the Art Gallery of New South Wales.

-Begun in 1999, this scholarship for young Australian painters is now in its 19th year.
-The annual Brett Whiteley Travelling Art Scholarship is open to Australian artists aged between 20 and 30 years.
-It was created from an endowment by Mrs Beryl Whiteley, who died in 2010.
-The inspiration was the profound effect international travel and study had on her son, the artist Brett Whiteley, as a result of winning the Italian Government Travelling Art Scholarship at the age of 20.
+The annual Brett Whiteley Travelling Art Scholarship is open to Australian artists aged between 20 and 30.
+It was created from an endowment left by Beryl Whiteley, who witnessed the profound effect that international travel had on her son Brett Whiteley, as a result of him winning the Italian Government Travelling Art Scholarship at the age of 20.

 The exhibition will open 13 October – 19 November 2017 at Brett Whiteley Studio, 2 Raper Street, Surry Hills NSW 2010.